MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

     }
 ```

-1. We are printing an error notifying the user if there is a username collision if the usernameCollision event handler is triggered
+1. We are printing an error notifying the user if there is a username collision

-2. If the validUsername event handler is triggered we then weant to store the username in User Defaults so that we are able to access the current user's username in other parts of the application
+2. If the validUsername event handler is triggered we then want to store the username in User Defaults.

-As we mentioned earlier if there is a username collision we want to display an alert to the user that they have to re-type their password!
+As we mentioned earlier if there is a username collision we want to display an alert to the user that they have to re-type their username!

 #### Insert link to more info on delegates if need be
-####Introducing delegates!
+#### Introducing delegates!

-At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between points but if not feel free to read more on [delegates]()
+At this point in time this is assuming you have a basic understanding on how delegates are used to pass information between senders and receivers but if not feel free to read more on [delegates]()

-The delegate we are going to create is going to be in charge of notifiyig our Chat Room View Controller to display an alert!
+The delegate we are going to create is going to be in charge of notifying our Chat Room View Controller to display an alert!

 To do this we need to create a protocol, navigate over to the protocols file located inside the helpers folder

 Take a minute to add a protocol with the skeletal function called transitionToRoom

 #### Insert solution box here

+#### Change sender and receiver to delegator and delegating object
 ```
 protocol RoomTransition: class {
     func transitionToRoom() {} // Will populate with logic when receiver conforms to protocol